 Imagine someone speaking another language, and their words instantly appearing as translated text on your smart glasses.
 If it seems more like science fiction than reality, you’d be wrong.

 In the near future, wearables like earbuds and smart glasses will take a lead role in breaking down language barriers.
-Companies like Apple, Meta, Ray-Ban, and Huawei have already begun integrating new real-time technology and augmented reality into their devices.
+Companies like Apple, Rokid, Meta, Ray-Ban, and Huawei are integrating new real-time technology and augmented reality into their devices.

 As this tech becomes more advanced (and more affordable), it could reshape how we do business globally, making real-time translation accessible and cutting the need for expensive interpreters on your next international business trip.